stawiskm/pythoncourse/Assignments/Py01-Assignments.md

 ### Hard

 Imagine you are building on a cryptography system, which requires a prime number checker.
 The system can understand numbers from zero to one hundred The system can also understand the following operations: "is prime".
-And a text to speech system that can convert the result back to a voice.

 Write a Function that takes a number as an argument and returns True if the number is a prime number, and False otherwise.

 ```python